Published: 03-12-2026, 04:45 pm | Updated: 06-19-2026, 04:58 pm

 An inflation hedge is an asset that maintains or increases its real (inflation-adjusted) value as the cost of goods and services rises.
 Cash fails this test almost by definition — fiat currencies structurally lose value as central banks expand the money supply.
 Stocks can hedge inflation over very long periods, but their performance during inflationary spikes is inconsistent.
 Real estate has historically preserved purchasing power, but it comes with liquidity constraints, maintenance costs, and geographic risk.

 Gold occupies a unique position in this landscape.
 It cannot be printed.
-Its supply grows only marginally each year (roughly 1–2% annually from mining).
+Its supply grows only marginally each year — roughly 1–2% annually from mining, according to the World Gold Council’s annual Mine Production data.
 It has no counterparty risk.
 And it has been recognized as a store of value across every major civilization for thousands of years.

 Understanding the mechanics behind gold and inflation data is the first step to reading the 100-year record correctly.